Songtech-0912/Natron-Design-Docs/README.md

 git clone https://github.com/Songtech-0912/Natron-Design-Docs.git && cd Natron-Design-Docs
 ```

-Then, assuming you have `npm` installed, you may begin generating the docs, like so:
+Then, assuming you have `npm` and python 3.3+ installed, you may begin generating the docs, like so:

 ```
 npm run dev:dist